Óscar Villarreal (baseball): Arizona Diamondbacks

 Villarreal missed most of 2004 due to a sore elbow, and later elbow surgery.
 He appeared on Opening Day against the Rockies, and did not allow any runs.
 In the month of April, he recorded 15 strikeouts in 12.1 innings, while only walking one batter.
 Villarreal was placed on the disabled list on May 10 with a strained right flexor.
 After playing on a rehab assignment with the Tucson Sidewinders in July, doctors took an MRI on Villarreal's elbow on August 6 and determined that he would need to undergo season-ending nerve transposition surgery.

 Villarreal returned in 2005, and ended up having another season shortened by an arm injury.
 He started the year with Triple-A Tucson before being called back up to the bigs on April 9.
 He pitched 1.2 scoreless innings on April 9 and left the next game against the Los Angeles Dodgers with a sore right shoulder.
 Villarreal had strained his rotator cuff, and the injury landed him on the DL until September 2.
 In his first game back in the majors, Villarreal surrendered a home run.
 He won a game on September 17, which was his first big-league victory since September 25, 2003.
 Villarreal finished the season with 2 wins and no losses, 5 strikeouts, and a 5.27 earned run average.

 Atlanta Braves

 On December 7, 2005, Villarreal and fellow pitcher Lance Cormier were traded to the Atlanta Braves for catcher Johnny Estrada.
 In his first year with the Braves, Villarreal went 9–1 with 55 strikeouts and a 3.61 ERA in 58 games.

 Houston Astros

 On November 16, 2007, he was traded to the Houston Astros for outfielder Josh Anderson.
 On December 28, 2007, the Astros signed Villarreal to a two-year contract worth $2.85 million, with a club option for 2010.
 After being designated for assignment, Villarreal refused a minor league assignment and became a free agent.

 Seattle Mariners

-He signed a minor league contract with the Seattle Mariners and was assigned to their Triple-A affiliate, the Tacoma Rainers, on July 22, 2008.
+He signed a minor league contract with the Seattle Mariners and was assigned to their Triple-A affiliate, the Tacoma Rainiers, on July 22, 2008.
 He was released after a few weeks due to his desire to become a free agent and sign elsewhere.